Contingencyplana/storybook_archipelago/a0_0_sailing_mode/template_minigame/README.md

 # template_minigame

 This is a scaffold for new minigames.
 Pair this root README (overview) with `taskmaps/README.md` (planning index).

+## How to use this template

+1. Copy the entire template_minigame folder to your new minigame location and rename appropriately.
+2. Rename all node folders and files to match your minigame's theme and node names.
+3. Update README.md files for the minigame and each node with theme and description.
+4. Fill out taskmaps/taskmap.md with your minigame's specific tasks and checkboxes.
+5. Log progress and blockers in taskmaps/milestones.md as you work.
+6. Implement logic and test files for each node, following the template contracts.
+7. Only activate portals after all tests pass.
+8. Keep documentation up to date for future reference.

 Quick links